TepeLabs/tepe-contract-polygon/README.md

 # tepe-contract-polygon

 EVM contract for ERC1155 tokens with the functionality where anyone can create a new token ID and then mint that ID as they wish.
+Based on OpenSea's [`ERC1155Tradable.sol`](https://github.com/ProjectOpenSea/opensea-creatures/blob/master/contracts/ERC1155Tradable.sol).

 Used for Tepe lockboxes, so that users can easily create their own lockbox (i.e., token ID) and then mint and transfer to others with complete control.